 The brand is used to market the place to these various stakeholder groups, attracting and inviting them to live, work, play and invest in the place.
 A diversity of tactics are used to market a place ranging from events, messaging, online engagement, street-level activation and more.

-IDA’s biennial Staffing and Salary Survey is the most comprehensive benchmark on staffing and compensation trends in the U.S. and Canadian urban place management industry.
-The report includes data on top executive compensation, average staff salaries for 18 common positions, organizational budget and other demographic characteristics.
-The survey also presents an extensive array of cross-tabulations showing how salaries, staffing and other topics vary by geographic region, type of organization, operating budget and more.
+IDA’s biennial Staffing & Salary Survey is the most comprehensive benchmark on staffing and compensation trends in the U.S. and Canadian urban place management industry.
+The 2023 edition updates the dashboard platform first presented in 2021 with customizable results and organizational KPIs.
+The dashboard includes data on top executive compensation, staff salaries for 25 common positions, organizational budget and other demographic characteristics.
+Dynamic filters allow you to compare your district to peers in your region and across North America, and customize downloadable Excel and PowerPoint summaries of all the data.
+Also included will be a static PDF executive summary of the findings.

-- Organization Profile: geographic distribution, operating budget size and cost allocations, district types, and more.
+- Organization Overview: geographic distribution, operating budget size and cost allocations, district types, and more

 This report explores the leadership skills required to run a dynamic, successful place management organization.
 The study is the result of 90-minute interviews with 50 current and former leaders within the downtown and urban district management industry from the U.S., Canada, the Caribbean and South Africa.
 This comprehensive, online, self-assessment instrument measures cognitive styles and patterns of motivation for these leaders.
 The summary findings from the study are now available at no charge to IDA members to serve as a critical guide for career development, hiring processes and maintaining a competitive advantage.